AllenInstitute/ZeroMQ-XOP/Readme.rst

    cmake --build . --config Release --target install
    # }

-After cmake 'install', the created libraries will be located in $zmq-xop-dir/output/$os, where $os is mac for Mac, and win for Windows.
+After cmake 'install', the created libraries will be located in ``$zmq-xop-dir/output/$os``, where ``$os`` is mac for Mac, and win for Windows.
 For Mac, they will be in an xop directory, whereas for Windows they will be in an xop directory *within* a 'bitness' directory (x64 for 64-bit, x86 for 32-bit).

 Running the test suite
 ~~~~~~~~~~~~~~~~~~~~~~

 - Clone the `Igor Unit Testing Framework <https://github.com/byte-physics/igor-unit-testing-framework>`_.
 - Create in "Igor Procedures" a shortcut pointing to the "procedures" directory of that repository.
-- Open $zmq-xop-dir/tests/RunTests.pxp
+- Open ``$zmq-xop-dir/tests/RunTests.pxp``
 - Execute in Igor ``run()``
 - The test suite always passes *without* errors